 Spiritual awakenings are commonly noted amongst people who spend time in prayer, contemplation, and meditation, and those who have come close to death (the near-death experience).
 None of these circumstances, however, will ensure you of a spiritual awakening.
 For instance, my father has come close to death a number of times and has never had a near-death experience.
 My father-in-law was a medical doctor and a yoga master.
 He practiced and taught yoga regularly for decades and never had a spiritual awakening.

 However, myself, as a depressed, self-centred teenager, I had a spiritual awakening.
 At age sixteen, I heard my name being called by Spirit.
 Then, I had my first of many out-of-body experiences.
 These were both awakenings.
 They were stepping stones to what would be my great awakening at age twenty-one when I encountered The Light and transcended my form.
 Like me, people can have a spiritual awakening when doing art, asleep or going about ordinary, everyday activities.

 What I call ‘my great awakening’ had many of the ‘typical’ elements of a spiritual awakening.
 I encountered a divine light that filled me up with so much love energy I almost burst.
 I sensed the presence of spirit beings.
 I lost any sense of my physicality and individuality.
 I existed beyond the flesh.
 I merged with pure God-consciousness.
 I experienced the unfathomable scope of reality.
 I was transformed.
 There was the life I lived before this awakening and then the life lived following.

 What are the effects of a spiritual awakening?

-The great upsurge of spiritual energy experienced from an awakening brings into motion a long chain of effects that alters our lives and inevitably the lives of others.
+The great upsurge of spiritual energy experienced from an awakening brings into motion a long chain of effects that alter our lives and inevitably the lives of others.
 These effects will be discussed in detail in a future blog post.
 However, the immediate effect is a remarkable healing of past hurts.
 This is part 2 of The Great Empowerment: Healing.